Employment

 Paternity leave:

 A male employee is entitled to five days of paternity leave for each confinement of his spouse or partner if he is the father of a new-born child or a father-to-be, has been employed under a continuous contract and has given the required notification to his employer.
-He is entitled to paternity leave pay if he has been employed under a continuous contract for not less than 40 weeks immediately before the commencement of paternity leave and has provided the required document to the employer within 12 months after the first day of paternity leave taken (or, if he ceases to be employed, within 6 months after the cessation of employment).
+He is entitled to paternity leave pay if he has been employed under a continuous contract for not less than 40 weeks immediately before the commencement of paternity leave and has provided the required document to the employer within 12 months after the first day of paternity leave taken (or, if he ceases to be employed, within six months after the cessation of employment).

 Hungary Employees are entitled to paid annual leave comprising vested vacation time and extra vacation time.
 The amount of vested vacation time shall be twenty working days and rises gradually based on the age of the employee up to a maximum of 30 working days in the year when the employee reaches the age of 45.
 In certain cases, employees shall be entitled to extra vacation time (for example based on the number of their children).

 Ireland Full time employees are entitled to 20 days paid annual leave.
 Most international employers operating in Ireland provide up to 25 days' annual leave, based on the employee's service.
 Employees may also be entitled to maternity, paternity, parental, parents, force majeure, carers, adoptive and health and safety leave.
 With the exception of force majeure and health and safety leave, there is no legal obligation to pay an employee while on such leave.
 Employees are also entitled to nine further paid leave days for public holidays (or payment or time in lieu, depending on the circumstances).
-From 1 January 2023, employees will have the right to be paid 70% of their normal daily wage (up to a maximum of €110 per day) for up to 3 sick days per year.
+From 1 January 2024, employees will have the right to be paid 70% of their normal daily wage (up to a maximum of €110 per day) for up to 5 sick days per year.

 Italy 4 weeks per year.